gecko0307/gscript3/README.md

 - Host-defined synchronization primitives
 - Arena heap instead of the GC for internal allocations.
 VM is fully GC-free (compiler is not yet)
 - Bytecode can now be serialized into a binary buffer, significantly speeding up the launch of compiled scripts
-- Tighter integration with the D object system.
+- Flexible exposing and integration with the D object system.
 Any D object that inherits from `GsObject` and implements get/set semantics for its properties can be registered in the VM.
 This gives scripts secure access to the application's internal state.

 ## Usage